snowplow/advanced-analytics-web-accelerator/content/upload sample data/upload_1.md

 3.4 Select the relevant warehouse from the dropdown list.
 Click `Next`.

 3.5 Within the `Source Files` section select `Load files from your computer` option, and click the `Select Files` button.
+If you have not saved the sample file provided as an attachment above please do so.
 Navigate to the **SAMPLE_EVENTS.csv** and click the `Upload` then the `Next` button.

 3.6 Create a new File Format with the plus (+) symbol beside the dropdown list, give it a name and change the following settings of the default csv file formats: